Mala tempora currunt sed peiora parantur

 (Bad times are upon us, but the worst has yet to come)

-This, it seems, Cicero said shortly before the end of the Roman Republic lot of years ago, and never was a phrase better suited to describe these “strange days” of quarantine that we are experiencing in this first half of 2020.
-But now we have entered the “Phase 2” of this emergency, so we must be a little more optimistic than our distinguished ancestor.
+Thus, it seems, Cicero said just before the end of the Roman Republic, many years ago.
+Never was a phrase more fitting to describe these “strange days” of quarantine we are experiencing in the first half of 2020.
+But now we have entered “Phase 2” of this emergency, so we must allow ourselves to be a bit more optimistic than our illustrious ancestor.

-When, in fact, we don’t even remember it anymore!
-We have lived these last two months in a suspended time, locked up at home, forced to remodel our spaces, our existences, our relationships, our lives, to prevent our invisible enemy from affecting us and others.
-We tried to fill the time we didn’t have before, struggling to pretend we knew how to do everything, clinging to the unbearable excuse that before we didn’t have the time to do it, this everything.
-And so we became bakers, pizza makers, cooks, bloggers, hairdressers, social media managers, politicians, virologists, opinion leaders and whatever else, as we always do, as Italians, when some topic catches the attention of everyone.
+Well, when did it actually start?
+Honestly, we don’t even remember anymore!
+The past two months have felt like suspended time.
+We’ve been confined to our homes, forced to reshape our spaces, our lives, our relationships, everything, to prevent our invisible enemy from harming us and others.
+We’ve tried to fill the time we didn’t have before, scrambling to pretend we could do it all, clinging to the unsustainable excuse that we didn’t have time for anything before.
+So, we became bakers, pizza makers, chefs, bloggers, hairstylists, social media managers, politicians, virologists, commentators, everything, as we always do as Italians, when a topic of discussion grabs our attention.

 The Fear…

-But, indeed, we were just scared.
-Scared, not only by the virus, but of ourselves, of our empty silences, of our deepest selves that we were forced to find, and of the answers that we should have given to him.
-We are not used to doing that.
-We don’t have time.
-Our rushing daily life has made us lose our dimension, and we are no longer able to manage it when it reappears.
-But in this period of isolation we have had the opportunity to be a little more with ourselves, as well as with our loved ones, and who knows if this will help us to find ourselves again.
-At least a little bit.
+But in reality, what we were really feeling was fear.
+Fear not just of the virus, but of ourselves, of the empty silences, of the deep “self” we were forced to confront, and of the answers we would have to give ourselves.
+We’re not used to this.
+We don’t have time for it.
+Our daily rush has caused us to lose touch with our own essence, and we don’t know how to manage it when it comes back.
+Yet, during this time of isolation, we’ve had the chance to spend more time with ourselves, as well as with our loved ones.
+Who knows, this might help us rediscover ourselves, even just a little.

-During these days of quarantine, despite Smart Working time, I have been thinking about all this, and how to deal with this period.
-It was not difficult.
-Hard, but not difficult.
-And after an initial period of loss and confusion, everything came back to fit in my days.
-I even found again the desire to photograph, which had initially disappeared completely.
-Thanks also to the “Strange Days” project promoted by friends of the Rifredi Immagine photo club, in Florence, and their video-conference meetings, and to the “project” of “Cronache Quaranteniche” promoted by FIAF, I tried to find inspiration in what surrounded me in my daily life.
+During these quarantine days, despite the demands of remote working, I’ve had time to reflect on all of this and how to face this period.
+It hasn’t been difficult.
+Challenging, yes, but not difficult.
+After a period of disorientation and confusion, everything slowly started to fall back into place in my days.
+I even found the desire to photograph again, something that had completely disappeared at first.
+Thanks to the “Strange Days” project by my friends from the Rifredi Immagine Photography Group in Florence and their video-conference evenings, as well as the “Cronache Quaranteniche” project promoted by FIAF, I found inspiration in the everyday things around me.

-Here, then, is a short gallery of some images collected during this period.
-They represent the new objects and new ways of living that have been with us for almost two months now, and with which, I am afraid, we will have to live a little longer.
-I have tried to describe them, in my own way, so that they remain in our memory.
+So, here’s a brief gallery of some images I captured during this time.
+These images represent the new objects and ways of life that have been accompanying us for nearly two months, and that, I fear, we will have to continue living with for a while longer.
+I wanted to capture them in my own way, so they remain in our memory.

-I don’t want to agree with Cicero, I want to be more positive, and so hope that the worst is behind us.
+I don’t want to agree with Cicero; I want to stay more positive and hope that the worst is behind us.
 After all, Phase 2 has begun… hasn’t it?

 If you like my pictures, please go to see more on my Galleries Page.